 It would be a great idea to check everything the very first day before you have unpacked your belongings.
 By doing that you can see the signs of bed bugs and make your landlord pay for the treatment.
 You will also protect your personal belongings if they are still well packed in the cardboard boxes.
 If you would like to know a bit more on how to protect yourself from scamming landlords, then read this article.

 If you need more information about your responsibilities and those of your landlord you should check our post on the topic.

 The most important thing is your initial thorough check.
 Look into everything that you find in your new home.
+Check with your property manager.
 Every piece of furniture, every pillow, any kitchen appliances.
 See if everything works properly, and check for signs of bed bugs and other insects.
 If you find anything call your landlord right away and get things sorted out.
 If you want, you can book a professional inspection of the place.

 This initial check will ensure you a piece of mind for the long term.
 Now you are ready for the next step, turning your apartment into a healthy sanctuary.